deeplearning4j/deeplearning4j/word2vec.md

 Training word sequence models is done through optimization with the [Viterbi algorithm](../doc/org/deeplearning4j/word2vec/viterbi/Viterbi.html).

-The general idea is that you train moving windows with Word2vec and classify individual windows (with a focus word) with certain labels.
+The general idea is to train moving windows with Word2vec and classify individual windows (with a focus word) with certain labels.
 This could be done for part-of-speech tagging, semantic-role labeling, named-entity recognition and other tasks.

 Viterbi calculates the most likely sequence of events (labels) given a transition matrix (the probability of going from one state to another).
 Here's an example snippet for setup: